 In a large bowl, mix the powdered milk, flour, and baking powder well.

 Add a little of the thickened cream at a time and knead to make a dough that is medium-soft but not sticky.
-You do not need to use all the cream, just enough to reach the desired consistency.
-The success of this dessert depends almost entirely on how well you knead the dough and the smoother it is, the better.
+You do not need to use all the cream, just enough to reach the desired consistency; the smoother it is, the better.

 Once the dough is ready, divide it into walnut-sized balls and roll between lightly greased palms until smooth.
 Any cracks will show up get worse later and could lead to the "milk balls" cracking as they are fried.
 This is not desirable, so take all the time you need for this step in order to get it right.

 While you are making the balls, heat the oil for deep frying in a wide pan on low to medium heat.